11 Tulip Fields Near Chicago: Flower Fields with Beautiful Blooms

 Aurora, IL 60507

-10,000 hand planted tulips every year!
-The garden, located at Phillips Park in Aurora, is handicap accessible and has a multi-level walkway system.
-Also, enjoy the triple tiered fountain, a focal point at the center of this lovely oasis.
-There is no cost to visiting the Sunken Garden.
-Pair the day by visiting the free Phillips Park Zoo in the same location, then heading to the Mastodon Island playground for a fun day that is absolutely free.
+The Sunken Gardens at Phillips Park are expecting over 10,000 tulips in 15 different varieties this year!
+The garden, located at Phillips Park in Aurora, is handicap accessible, close to parking and has a multi-level walkway system.
+Also enjoy the triple tiered fountain, a focal point at the center of this lovely oasis.
+The garden is near the zoo entrance, and the visitor center (with restrooms).

 Tulip Time in Holland, Michigan